 We collaborate with more than 100 NHS Trusts.

-We are part of the work of the National Institute for Health Research (NIHR) – the nation's largest funder of health and care research – which is funded largely by the Department for Health and Social Care.
+We are part of the work of the National Institute for Health and Care Research (NIHR) – the nation's largest funder of health and care research – which is funded largely by the Department for Health and Social Care.

 Who benefits from the BioResouce?

 Our approach benefits patients: we have created a more efficient route for new treatments to reach the clinic.

 Our approach also benefits scientists and doctors working to understand and treat disease.
 We provide smarter data and resources for their work.